 Thou shalt use 2FA everywhere where we use Git!

-This section describes only basics of the Gitflow workflow.
-Check detailed description here if you want more information.
+This section describes only the basics of the GitFlow workflow.
+Check out a detailed description here if you want more information.

 2.1.
 Branch explanations

 The Master branch is used to represent your App Store builds.
 Each commit in the master branch represents one app version in the App Store, and each one of them is tagged with the version in the App Store.
 Use

 git tag <app-store-version-number> && git push --tags to create a new tag.

 Develop is the lifeline of your project.
 You’ll want this branch up-to-date at all times, and this is the branch you should branch from almost every time you add a feature, enhancement, and other branches.